NKI-CCB/sobolev_alignment/README.md

 For the moment, no PyPI implementation is available.
 Falkon must be installed prior to installing Sobolev Alignment.
 The installation notice for Falkon is available on the [FalkonML documentation](https://falkonml.github.io/falkon/install.html).

-Once Falkon has been installed, the following command will automatically sobolev_alignment, alongside the remaining dependencies (i.e., scvi-tools):
+Once Falkon has been installed, the following command will automatically install sobolev_alignment, alongside the remaining dependencies (i.e., scvi-tools):

 ```bash
 pip install git+https://github.com/saroudant/sobolev_alignment.git@main